stefanwatermann/DOSBoxLauncher/README_EN.md

 A simple configuration with a few parameters is in the foreground.
 DOSBoxLauncher is therefore less suitable for cataloging and managing complex collections of DOS applications.

-DOSBoxLaunchers interface supports English and German and currently runs on MacOS and Windows.
+DOSBoxLaunchers interface supports English and German language and currently runs on MacOS and Windows.
 Linux support is in preparation.

 Download of compiled App:
 - [MacOS](/Builds/macOS/DOSBoxLauncher.app.zip)